1 - Overview

 Required

-• New Stage: Deploy by creating a new stage
+• New Stage: Create a new stage and deploy

 • None Stage: Deploy without selecting a stage

-• Start with lowercase English letters, do not end with special characters (-), and enter 3 ~ 30 characters using lowercase letters, numbers, and special characters (-)
+• that starts with a lowercase English letter and does not end with a special character (-), using lowercase letters, numbers, and special characters (-) for 3 to 30 characters

-A stage is a named reference to a specific point in time (snapshot) of an API deployment, distinguishing environments for each lifecycle of the API such as development (dev), test (test), production (prod), etc. Each stage has a unique URL, and separate settings can be made per environment such as caching, logging, throttling, and stage variables.
-Through stages, various operational scenarios such as Canary release, environment-specific settings, and traffic separation are supported.
+The stage is a named reference to a specific point in time (snapshot) of an API deployment, distinguishing environments in the API lifecycle such as development (dev), testing (test), and production (prod).
+Each stage has its own unique URL, and separate settings can be configured per environment for caching, logging, throttling, stage variables, and so on.
+Stages support various operational scenarios, including Canary releases, environment-specific configurations, and traffic segregation.

-To create a stage to deploy an API, follow these steps:
+To create a stage for deploying the API, follow these steps.

 1. Click the All Services > Application Service > API Gateway menu.
-This will take you to the API Gateway Service Home page.
+Navigate to the Service Home page of API Gateway.

-2. Click the API Gateway > Stage menu on the Service Home page.
-This will take you to the Stage page.
+2. On the Service Home page, click the API Gateway > Stage menu.
+You will be taken to the Stage page.

 • Enter or select the required information.